oba2311/website/zblog.md

 ---

 <h2>2020</h2>

+<h3>Why I'm working with DAGsHub</h3>
+The past two years have taught me two lessons that I can (and should) not ignore:
+1. It is easy for so-called "hard tech companies" to underestimate the importance of marketing.
+2. It is easy and common to underestimate the importance of collaboration in data-science projects (and software engineering, generally).

+Regarding the first point - just this past month I had two different and unrelated conversations with mentors about how R&D managers tend to overlook marketing and sales efforts (of course - generally and broadly speaking).
+Apparently, this is a cross-sector and very wide issue.

+Regarding team work on technical projects, and especially data-science: from impact perspective, it is all the more obviuos that working on the right task becomes more important than ever today.
+We see a very strong trend to outsource big chunks of code-writing, mostly with teams in Eastern Europe.
+I'm thinking this will only grow even more.
+Therefore, communication and clarity becomes key, and importance of those will likely increase even more over time.

+DAGsHub tackles exactly those two aspects.
+The marketing challenge is right on the nose - DAGs is looking to grow its community as a northstart KPI; that is the main focus and it is an extremely unique opportunity to help this effort.
+Regarding collaboration on technical projects  - that is exactly the produt.
+The platform lets teams work better together and DAGs is laser-focused on solving exactly this challenge.

 <h3 id = "sql">Honing the tool - a comprehensive guide to sharpen your SQL skills</h3>
 <i>Posted on 23-09-2020.</i>